-When mid-summer customs were moved to St. John's Eve, the King declared it 'Midsommarfest'.
-He said merry drinking and dancing are allowed but there would be no sacrifices.
+When mid-summer customs were moved to St. John's Eve, the King declared it 'Midsommarfest.'
+He said merry drinking and dancing were allowed, but there would be no sacrifices.
 It appears this compromise was generally accepted.
-Different areas of the world have different names and slightly different practices.
-Pagan/Heathen names include Midsummer, Midsommar, Midsomarsfest, the Summer Equinox, The Summer Solstice, Alban Hefin, Litha, and others.
+Different areas of the world have other names and slightly different practices.
+Pagan/Heathen names include Midsummer, Midsommar, Midsomarsfest, the Summer Equinox, The Summer Solstice, Alban Hefin, Litha, etc.

 Pre-Christian Tribal Traditions

-Before the church/king put their influence on the festivities, the Norse mid-summer gatherings typically consisted of tribes coming together to share news and pass laws, hold a market and trade goods.
-One tribe in Uppsala, Sweden held a blót/sacrifice every 8 or 9 years around the middle of summer, but it doesn't seem to be common practice.
+Before the church/king influenced the festivities, the Norse mid-summer gatherings typically consisted of tribes coming together to share news and pass laws, hold a market and trade goods.
+One tribe in Uppsala, Sweden, held a blót/sacrifice every 8 or 9 years around the middle of summer, but it doesn't seem to be standard practice.

-Another tribe in the Mountains of Dauphine, Germany held great bonfires to signal the ever-burning sun, but again it doesn't seem to be common practice.
+Another tribe in the Mountains of Dauphine, Germany, held great bonfires to signal the ever-burning sun, but again it doesn't seem to be standard practice.

-I am going to cut this short so we can move onto 'Litha Activities for the Family, but if you're interested in learning more about the history of Midsommar, sun-worship, and exciting Norse traditions, check out my recent research article by clicking the button below:
+I am going to cut this short so that we can move to 'Litha Activities for the Family, but if you're interested in learning more about the history of Midsommar, sun-worship, and exciting Norse traditions, check out my recent research article by clicking the button below:

 Litha for the Family

-Nowadays Litha is fun and fabulous!
-It is a time to celebrate the high sun and take advantage of the longest day of the year.
+Nowadays, Litha is fun and fabulous!
+It is a time to celebrate the high sun and take advantage of the year's longest day.
 New Age or Old Ways, here are some activities you can enjoy with your family:

 1. Create Flower Crowns

 Traditionally people of Northern Europe will collect seven different types of summer flowers and weave them into a crown.
-It is said, if you place all seven types of flowers under your pillow on Midsommar night you will dream of your future spouse.
+It is said, if you place all seven kinds of flowers under your pillow on Midsommar night, you will dream of your future spouse.

 2. Dance the Maypole (AKA.
 Midsommarstång)